Alka Pradhan: Career

 Pradhan appeared in the 2019 documentary The Long Haul, about the life and career of human rights lawyer Professor Sir Nigel Rodley.

 The 2020 graphic novel Guantanamo Voices by Sarah Mirk featured a chapter on Pradhan, illustrated by Tracy Chahwan.
 The same year, Pradhan was included on a list of "DC Rising Stars: 40 Under 40."

 In 2021, Pradhan joined the defence team of Al-Hassan Ag Abdoul Aziz Ag Mohamed Ag Mahmoud before the International Criminal Court.
 Evidence against Al-Hassan is alleged to have been tainted by his torture in Mali.

+In 2025, Pradhan and co-author Benjamin Farley won honorable mention for the Lieber Prize from the American Society of International Law for their paper entitled "Establishing a Practical Test for the End of Non-International Armed Conflict."
+Pradhan also contributed to a study of the nuclear legacy of the Marshall Islands and potential related human rights litigation.

 Pradhan was named a Global Democracy Goodwill Ambassador by the Korea Democracy Foundation from 2025-2027, following several years of collaboration.
 Pradhan attended the opening of National Museum of Korean Democracy in Seoul in June 2025, and spoke on the importance of preserving memory in democracies.
+As KDF Ambassador, she met with celebrated Korean author Hwang Sokyong to discuss parallels between the decades of dictatorship in South Korea and democratic backsliding in America and Europe.
+She spoke again in Seoul in 2026 on the topic of comparative democratic challenges following attempted coups in Brazil, South Korea, and the United States.

-Pradhan is considered an expert on the interaction between the law of war and human rights law; the prohibition on torture; and the impact of coerced evidence on fair trials.
-In 2025, Pradhan and co-author Benjamin Farley won honorable mention for the Lieber Prize from the American Society of International Law for their paper entitled "Establishing a Practical Test for the End of Non-International Armed Conflict."
+Pradhan is considered an expert on comparative democracy and the rule of law, the interaction between the law of war and human rights law; the prohibition on torture; and the impact of coerced evidence on fair trials.

 Professional affiliations

 Pradhan is an adjunct professor at Penn Law School and a former Co-Chair of the Human Rights Law Committee of the International Bar Association.
+She is currently Co-Vice Chair of the IBA's Rule of Law Forum.
 Pradhan is also a member of the Board of Directors of the International Law Students Association.
 Pradhan was a member of the Drafting Group for the Principles on Effective Interviewing for Investigations and Information-Gathering, often referred to as the "Méndez Principles" to honor the former UN Special Rapporteur on torture and other cruel, inhuman or degrading treatment or punishment, Juan E. Méndez.